zbycz/osmapp/README.md

 Open climbing maps and topos — photos are uploaded to _Wikimedia Commons_ and route data stored in _OpenStreetMap_ ([spec](https://wiki.openstreetmap.org/wiki/Key:wikimedia_commons:path)).

-This is the same app deployed to another domain – only difference is branding and default layers.
+This is the same app served on another domain – only difference is branding and default layers.

 - master branch: https://openclimbing.org
 - examples: [Prokopské údolí](https://openclimbing.org/relation/17262674),